wkhayrattee/b2-sync/README.md

 * **Storyset** for the illustrations

 ## Changelog ##

+= 1.1.0 (December 4, 2021) =

+* New Feature: see real-time output on the log screen
+* Enhancement: Allow the system to check if a sync process is already running so tha we prevent triggering any duplicate sync process

 = 1.0.0 (November 28, 2021) =
 * Initial release onto WordPress.org plugin repo with the initial code from phase 1 of this plugin